Pierlam/Lexerow/README.md

 Lexerow is a backend dotnet library to process easily datarows and cells in Excel files (xlsx).

 You can for example detect empty cell in a column and set a specific value.
-You can compare a cell value to a specific value and then put a new value in the same cell row or in another cell.
+You can compare a cell value to a specific value and then put a new value in the same cell or in another cell fo the row.

 Lexerow is developed in C# and can be used in any dotnet application.